cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 The `precedence` property is used to determine the order of operations when parsing expressions, but it does not impact whether an entry is used for parsing.
-Only the `latexTrigger` or `identifierTrigger` properties are used to determine if an entry is used for parsing.
+Only the `latexTrigger` or `symbolTrigger` properties are used to determine if an entry is used for parsing.

 Note that `latexTrigger` can be an array of tokens.
 However, the tokens